AG opinion in 'thorny issue' of Truvada SPC case

 The opinion is not binding on the Court of Justice of the European Union (CJEU) but if it is followed it will likely make obtaining SPCs more difficult, particularly where the basic patent does not explicitly disclose the active ingredient(s).

 In reaching his conclusions the AG rejected the proposal of the English Court and Gilead on the correct interpretation of Article 3(a).
 However the AG provided little guidance of his own on what is meant by “specifically and precisely identifiable”.
-As such, if this opinion is followed, it seems unlikely that this will be the last the referral on the interpretation of Article 3(a) of the SPC regulation.
+As such, if this opinion is followed, it seems unlikely that this will be the last referral on the interpretation of Article 3(a) of the SPC regulation.

 Gilead is the owner of a SPC (SPC/GB05/041) protecting the product TRUVADA which contains a combination of tenofovir disoproxil and emtricitabine as active ingredients for treating HIV infection.

 The basic patent (EP0915894) on which the SPC is based expired in 2017.
-A number of pharmaceutical companies (Teva, Accord, Lupin and Generics UK) challenged the validly of the SPC in the English Court on the basis that the basic patent did not protect the product.
+A number of pharmaceutical companies (Teva, Accord, Lupin and Generics UK) challenged the validity of the SPC in the English Court on the basis that the basic patent did not protect the product.

 The claim in the basic patent relates to “A pharmaceutical composition comprising [tenofovir disoproxil] together with a pharmaceutically acceptable carrier and optionally other therapeutic ingredients.”

 Teva et al essentially argued that following the previous decisions of the CJEU in Medeva [see note 2 below] and Daiichi Sankyo [see note 3 below], the product had to be “specified (or identified) in the wording of the claims [see note 4 below].
-They noted that emtricitabine was not mentioned anywhere in the basic patent, nor was there any evidence that is was known to be efficacious at the priority date.
+They noted that emtricitabine was not mentioned anywhere in the basic patent, nor was there any evidence that it was known to be efficacious at the priority date.

 Gilead took the view that since the product falls within the scope of protection of claim 27, then that was sufficient.